-You have to look after your personal possessions in a big city like London so never leave your handbag open or your wallet in your back pocket.
-You need to be vigilant at all times and beware of pickpockets as no-one wants to lose their valuables and sometimes irreplaceable items.
+You have to look after your personal possessions in a big city like London, so never leave your handbag open or your wallet in your back pocket.
+You need to be vigilant at all times and beware of pickpockets as no one wants to lose their valuables or irreplaceable items.

-Try to wear clothing that zips up valuables safely in inside hidden pockets.
-A handbag that doesn't zip up sadly invites an opportunist thief to dip their hand in so ensure your bag does zip up fully.
-Zips delay a thief so use them.
+Try to wear clothing that zips up valuables safely inside hidden pockets.
+A handbag that doesn't zip up sadly invites an opportunistic thief to dip their hand in, so ensure your bag does zip up fully.
+Zips delay a thief, so use them.

 06 of 06

 More Things to Never Do in London

 Don't queue jump.
-Yes, British people are known for liking to queue but while we have got a bit more flexible on this we are still horrified when we see someone walk straight to the front of the line.
-Think about it, we've waited patiently and then someone thinks their time is more important than everyone else in the line and tries to butt in.
+Yes, British people are known for liking to queue, but, while we have gotten a bit more flexible on this, we are still horrified when we see someone walk straight to the front of the line.
+Think about it: we've waited patiently, and then someone thinks their time is more important than everyone else's in the line and tries to butt in.
 It will not endear you to the locals, I can assure you.

 Don't think Tower Bridge is London Bridge.
 Tower Bridge is the most attractive bridge in central London, the one that opens, the one you can visit.
 London Bridge is the next one along and is nothing to look at.
 The current London Bridge was built in the 1970s although there has been a river crossing here since Roman times.
 The version of London Bridge before this one was bought and rebuilt in Lake Havasu City, Arizona.